 We accept Visa, Mastercard and American Express for your safari deposit.
 The balance is due 60 days prior to departure and is payable by money order or wire transfer to our bank account.

 Click here to view our safari booking Terms and Conditions.

-Roaming Africa Tours and Safaris use mini buses, open-roof vehicles and 4×4 vehicles on safari in East Africa .
+Roaming Africa Tours & Safaris Ltd uses mini buses and 4×4 Landcruiser open-roof vehicles on safari.
 The specific vehicle used on a particular safari depends on the country and the reserves to be visited.
 All vehicles are equipped with two-way radios and are maintained to provide the maximum level of comfort and safety.

 An Africa Safari is perfect vacation for people of all ages, from eight to eighty-eight.
 A safari is not particularly strenuous or tiring, so anyone in reasonably good health should be able to enjoy his or her stay.
 Because a safari has something to offer everyone, it has become an increasingly popular motivation incentive as well as a family vacation.